Zeus097/the_nail_lab_website/README.md

 * It's contains the logic for homepage.
 * Based on the user role, it shows different content.

-* If the user is anonymous it renders homepage with no-profile.
+* If the user is anonymous it renders homepage with no-profile.</br>
-* This is the landing page and the user have only 'get' permissions.
+This is the landing page and the user have only 'get' permissions.

-<br></br>

 <img width="661" height="845" alt="homepage_annonumous" src="https://github.com/user-attachments/assets/ee9656bb-061c-4f78-b938-01e929c4f103" />